 OR you could be more optimistic and say that if there are competitors, there must be people that want the thing you aim to make.

-The first step to understanding market research is to understand what’s currently popular.
+The first step to understanding mobile market research is to understand what’s currently popular.

 One caveat to this is that you have to be careful when apps are published by big publishers such as Ketchapp and Voodoo.

-These big companies already have apps that have a HUGE number of users, and so they simply need to send out a push notification to their pre-existing apps saying “would you like to try our new App?” and get enormous amounts of downloads.
+These big companies already have apps that have a HUGE number of users and data, and so they simply need to send out a push notification to their pre-existing apps saying “would you like to try our new App?” and get enormous amounts of downloads.

 of marketing muscle behind it.